saltstack/salt-user-guide/docs/topics/requisites.rst

 Tools exist in Salt to modify state ordering.
 These tools consist of requisite declarations and order options.
-When Salt States are executed, they are first ordered in a list (called Low Data), and then the list is iterated over.
+When Salt States are executed, they are first ordered in a list (called low data), and then the list is iterated over.

 *  This differs from other configuration management tools which execute everything within an event loop or execute raw code.